ubuntu-mate/ubuntu-mate.org/pages/faq-downloads.md

 **Historic**

-* **powerpc** is built for Macs before 2006 and some IBM PowerPC machines.
+* **powerpc** is for non-Intel Macs before 2006 and compatible IBM PowerPC machines.
 New downloads for these are no longer available.

 ## Which release?